kanishka-commits/React.js/Basics.md

 SEO FRiendly: It also allows server-side rendering, which boosts the SEO of an app.\
 Higher-Order Component(HOC) is a function that takes in a component and returns a new component. \

-`SSR: Server → (renders HTML + data) sends full page → Browser displays instantly → JS takes over.`
+`Always tell React to do your task, NEVER interact with DOM directly, else changes will not be made on DOM` `SSR: Server → (renders HTML + data) sends full page → Browser displays instantly → JS takes over.`

 `CSR:Server → sends blank HTML + JS → Browser runs JS → Content appears later.`